Crazz-Zaac/informative-missingness/README.md

-├── notebooks/                    # Jupyter notebooks for exploration and debugging ├── plots/                        # Stores performance plots and visualizations ├── scripts/                      # Scripts to prepare raw data by querying PostgreSQL │   └── fetch_labevents_data.py  # Script to fetch labevents data from DB ├── src/
+├── notebooks/                    # Jupyter notebooks for exploration and debugging ├── plots/                        # Stores performance plots and visualizations ├── scripts/                      # Scripts to prepare raw data by querying PostgreSQL │   └── fetch_demographics_data.py  # Script to fetch demographics data from DB and merge the target file │   └── fetch_labevents_data.py  # Script to fetch labevents data from DB ├── src/
 │   ├── config/